 - functional safety:

-safe failure fraction, probability of dangerous failure per hour
+safe failure fraction, probability of dangerous failure per hour for preferably electronics.

 Calculation for Electronics